ijlee2/codemod-utils/tutorials/update-template-tags/01-create-a-project.md

-# A simple example
+# Create a project

-To illustrate how to update templates in `*.{gts,gts}` files, we'll recreate a feature in [`ember-test-selectors`](https://github.com/mainmatter/ember-test-selectors/blob/v6.0.0/strip-data-test-properties-plugin6.js): Remove all data attributes in the template, if the attribute name starts with `data-test`.
-Our target project is assumed to be an Ember app.
+For simplicity, we'll assume our target project to be an Ember app.
+That is, the relevant files live in the `app` folder.

 ## Use the CLI